ffretv/ffretv/arm6-perf-testing/Readme.md

 **I'm going to speculate here that without extreme optimizations on the pizeros, it will not work well, not enough raspberries at high enough a rate :)**
 Translation for the less creative: 1 core rpi too slow at even oc'd 1.1Ghz speeds.
-That being said, if you really want it to work fast&easy, I'm sure if immersed in liguid nitrogen oc'd at 1.5Ghz , it would then work, until something cracks and busts :)
+That being said, if you really want it to work fast&easy, I'm sure if immersed in gaseous nitrogen(NO NOT PLASMA) oc'd at 1.5Ghz , it would then work, until something cracks and busts :)

 ![2](./IMG_2408.jpg)